OGX CEO ouster may open door for bankruptcy protection filing

 OGX bonds due in 2018 rallied on Wednesday, climbing to as high as 10.75 cents on the dollar from about 8 cents the prior session, traders said.

-OGX stock surged for a second day, rising 38 percent in Sao Paulo trading to 0.47 real, on track for its highest close in more than five weeks.
+OGX stock surged for a second day, rising 56 percent in Sao Paulo trading on Wednesday to 0.53 real, on track for its highest close in seven weeks.
 On Tuesday it rose nearly 50 percent.
-OSX rose 12 percent to 0.82 real, a seven-week high.
+OSX rose 26 percent to 0.92 real.

 "The goal is to try and keep the companies alive in some form," said the first source.
 "A bankruptcy filing is seen as the best way to do that for both OGX and OSX."